oracle/oracle-database-operator/README.md

 * ### Install cert-manager

-  The operator uses webhooks for validating user input before persisting it in Etcd.
+  The operator uses webhooks for validating user input before persisting it in etcd.
 Webhooks require TLS certificates that are generated and managed by a certificate manager.

   Install the certificate manager with the following command: